About DR. KATE

-I’m a practicing gynecologist, the Vice-Chair of Academics and the director of the Fellowship in Family Planning at Boston Medical Center, and an associate professor of OB/GYN at the Boston University School of Medicine.
+Dr. Kate is a practicing gynecologist, the Vice-Chair of Academics and the director of the Fellowship in Complex Family Planning at Boston Medical Center, and an associate professor of OB/GYN at the Boston University School of Medicine.

-Officially, my job is to oversee the education of fellows, residents and students in OB/GYN, to run the BEACON family planning research unit, to write grant proposals, and to provide excellent clinical care.
+Officially, her job is to oversee the education of fellows, residents and students in OB/GYN, to run the BEACON family planning research unit, to mentor faculty, and to provide excellent clinical care.

 But really?
-I teach women how to better understand their bodies.
-I help women be unafraid of seeing the doctor, and to arm them with questions to ask.
-I empower women with the information they need to make the best choices for themselves and their lives.
-I speak English, not Doctor.
+Dr. Kate teaches women how to better understand their bodies.
+She helps women be unafraid of seeing the doctor, and to arm them with questions to ask.
+Dr. Kate gives people the information they need to make the best choices for themselves and their lives.
+And she speaks English, not Doctor.

 Katharine O’Connell White, M.D., M.P.H. is an associate professor of obstetrics and gynecology at the Boston University School of Medicine and the Vice-Chair of Academics in the OB/GYN department at Boston Medical Center.
 She received her undergraduate degree from Duke University, her medical degree from Rutgers New Jersey Medical School, and her master’s in public health from the Columbia University Mailman School of Public Health.
 She completed her residency in obstetrics and gynecology at University of Massachusetts Medical School—Baystate Medical Center and her fellowship in family planning at Columbia University College of Physicians and Surgeons.
 She is a fellow of the American College of Obstetricians and Gynecologists and of the Society of Family Planning, and a member of the American Public Health Association.